A Refreshed Approach for a Historic Identity

-Your unit’s or college’s communicator can help spread your message through departmental listservs and other internal audiences, through cross-promotion at other events and through social media.
+Your unit’s or college’s communicator can help spread your message through departmental Listservs and other internal audiences, through cross-promotion at other events and through social media.

 4. Add your event to the UofSC web calendar.

 The UofSC web calendar serves as a central location for events hosted or sponsored by university departments.
 Events that are added to the calendar also are submitted for consideration for the @UofSC Today daily faculty/staff e-news.
-To submit an event for consideration, you must request through the calendar and space reservation system 25Live.
+To submit an event for consideration, you must make a request through the calendar and space reservation system 25Live.
 If you do not yet have access to the system, you can also fill out a Submit an Event Form.

-5. Assess need for external media relations.
+5. Assess the need for external media relations.